Simone Arnold Liebster: Reception

-Reviewing Liebster's book, Alone in front of the Lion, philosopher and religious scientist Volker Zotz wrote: "The book as a historical document is significant in at least two ways.
+Reviewing Liebster's book, Allein vor dem Löwen, philosopher and religious scientist Volker Zotz wrote: "The book as a historical document is significant in at least two ways.
 Once it provides an insight into the way in which the Nazi system tried to reeducate children.
 Then it provides a new source to a group of previously rather neglected Nazi victims, the Jehovah's Witnesses.
 But regardless of what gaps this book of historical research may conclude, it is of the highest interest as a personal testimony.

 How a child, under cruel conditions, preserves her inner dignity and her belief in God and the people, even though she knows her father in the concentration camp and her mother, even though she knows that close friends must die as conscientious objectors, is one in many ways challenging reading.
 The child can withstand the lion, as it feels the cruel Nazi machinery, because religious and ethical values give it an unconditional support."